MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-microsoft-teams.md

 3. Select **Availability options** and select **Copy link**

    >[!IMPORTANT]
    >Only users who can access the bot can use the installation link to install the bot.
-You can [share the bot to give user access to chat](admin-share-bots.md) with the bot.
+You can [share the bot to give users access to chat](admin-share-bots.md) with the bot.

    :::image type="content" source="media/sharing-security-groups/add-bot-to-teams-copy-link-teams.PNG" alt-text="Copy link from Teams availability options.":::